golemfactory/golem-docs/src/pages/docs/creators/golem-workers/basic-concepts-guide.md

 - **Create Node** (`/create-node`): This is the most central and important endpoint, allowing you to provision a new node in the Golem Network.
 When calling this endpoint, you can specify parameters such as the computing resources required (CPU, GPU, etc.) and the software environment (image).
-Last but not least, you can specify the commands to run on the node when it is started.
+Last, you can specify the commands to run on the node when it is started.

 - **Get Node** (`/get-node`): Retrieves the status and details of a specific node within the cluster.